navcoin/NavHub/content/news/2018-10-21-navcoin-project-summary-roadmap.md

 Feel free to use this as a resource and publish it wherever you think it's appropriate.

+Here's an excerpt from the document:

+> NavCoin is a community driven project with many contributors so the possibilities are truly endless.
+When the Community Fund is activated the only limit will be your imagination.
+>
+> Everyone has unrestricted autonomy when it comes to building software or services that utilise
+> NavCoin online or in the real world.
+The community works together as willing participants in this
+> new economy to create a better future.

 ### [NavCoin Project Overview »](https://navhub.org/assets/NavCoinOverview_October2018.pdf)